Francis de Sales: Priest and provost

-Chamblais
+Chablais

-In 1594, the Duke of Savoy requested the bishop of Geneva to send a missionary to Chamblais, an area that had been long held by the Swiss and only recently returned to Savoy.
+In 1594, the Duke of Savoy requested the bishop of Geneva to send a missionary to the Chablais, an area that had been long held by the Swiss and only recently returned to Savoy.
 The task would be both difficult and dangerous, and the most qualified for the assignment was the provost.
 Despite his family's objections, de Sales readily accepted.
 Accompanied only by his cousin, the Canon Louis, they made their base the fortress of Allinges to which the Governor of the Province, Baron d'Hermance, insisted they return each night.
 Gradually they expanded their efforts, with de Sales concentrating on Thonon-les-Bains, which had become almost completely Calvinist.
 He also attended the Savoyard soldiers garrisoned at Allinges.

 They met great opposition from the Geneva ministers, who accused de Sales of being a sorcerer.
 He moved to Thonon, where he boarded with a widow, who on one occasion hid him from some armed men.
 More than once, he escaped death at the hands of assassins.
 His mother managed to send him some linen and money, which he distributed to the poor.
 A good deal of his religious instruction was handled individually and privately.
 It was at this time that Francis began writing pamphlets which were later collected and published as The Catholic Controversy.
 Gradually, the mission began to show some small success.

 In 1599 he was appointed coadjutor bishop of Geneva.
 In 1602, he was sent on a diplomatic mission to Henry IV of France to negotiate the restoration of Catholic worship in Gex, a part of the diocese that had been returned to France.
 He was invited to give the Lenten sermons at the Chapel Royal.
 The morals at court reflected those of the King, which were notorious, but King Henry became personally attached to Francis and is said to have observed, "A rare bird, this Monsieur de Genève, he is devout and also learned; and not only devout and learned but at the same time a gentleman.
 A very rare combination."

 While in Paris, he also met Cardinal Berulle and Madame Acarie.
 They consulted with him on matters such as the introduction of Teresa of Ávila's Carmelites into France and plans for the reforming of monasteries and convents.
 He was consulted on matters of conscience by persons at court.